osmarks/legacy-website/writings/test.md

+---
-# Markdown rendering test page
+title: Markdown test page
+published: 05/11/2017
+---
-This page contains a bit of Markdown plus some code snippets in order to test serverside markdown rendering & clientside syntax highlighting.
+This page contains a bit of Markdown plus some code snippets in order to test my Markdown handling.

 ## This is a smaller header
 ### Smaller